Foto: Espen Mills

-Nordfjord Folkemuseum was opened on July 25th 1920.
+Nordfjord Folkmuseum opened on July 25th 1920.
 In the following years, the museum functioned as an open air museum with antiquarian houses from Sæta, Otnheim, Dispa, Hegedal, Austrheim, Ramnestad and Bergset.
-In 1950 Nordfjord Folkemuseum had ten houses and 2000 objects in its collection, and thus in need of expansion.
+In 1950 Nordfjord Folkmuseum had ten houses and 2000 objects in its collection, and was thus in need of expansion.

 After a meeting with the Norwegian museum organization and architect Arne Berg, the museum was moved from Åsen to a larger area, Jølet.
 The first houses were moved in 1960, and the relocation was complete six years later.

-Today there are 44 buildings in the open air museum in addition to the administration building, which arrived in 1995 with magazine archives, exhibition hall, café and offices.
+Today there are 44 buildings in the open air museum in addition to the administration building, which opened in 1995 with magazine archives, exhibition hall, café and offices.

 For more information about the Foundation for the Museums in Sogn og Fjordane: www.misf.no